FaraiMathemera/Data-Analysis-Projects/Digit Recogniser (Kaggle)(Knowledge)/README.md

 There is significant use of NumPy, Pandas, TFLearn for Neural Network Classifier and Data Visualization Libraries.

 ## Approach
-My solution will take the shape of a typical data science project:
+My solution will take the following shape:

 - Modeling
 - Model fine-tuning